Ajatt-Tools/anki.koplugin/README.md

   The word selected in the book.
   #### Sentence context (`context_field`)
   The full sentence that the word occured in, extracted from the book.
+  #### Translated Sentence (`translated_context_field`)
+  The translation of the sentence context mentioned above.
+The target language is inherited from the translation settings in KOReader itself.
   #### Previous sentence count (`prev_sentence_count`)
   Define the amount of sentences which should be prepended to the word you looked up.
 Set this to `1` to have it complete the sentence the word occured in.
   #### Next sentence count (`next_sentence_count`)